-11. Will holders of Occidental’s Series A preferred stock be entitled to receive the warrants?
+11. Were holders of Occidental’s Series A preferred stock entitled to receive the warrants?

-No—only holders of Occidental’s common stock will be entitled to receive the warrants.
+No—only holders of Occidental’s common stock were entitled to receive the warrants.

 12. Will the exercise of the warrants result in the issuance of additional shares of common stock?